1960 United States presidential election in New York

 Nixon for his part ran on a platform of continuing the "peace and prosperity" felt throughout the United States under President Eisenhower, which gained him popularity in the developing regions of the West and Pacific States, while Kennedy attained his popularity in urban regions, in part, due to his progressive stand on international politics.
 This included taking a stronger stance with the Soviet Union, which was a very important issue to many city-dwellers, fearing annihilation during the height of the post-nuclear age.

 The electors of New York were vital to Kennedy's overall victory, as he defeated Nixon 303–219 in the United States Electoral College.
 Had Nixon carried New York, then all other things being equal he would have won pluralities in both the popular and electoral vote.
 However, the Republican nominee would have still finished two votes short of an overall majority in the Electoral College, as he would have had a total of 265 of the 267 pledged electors needed to win compared to 258 for Kennedy.
 The 14 unpledged electors of Mississippi and Alabama would have held the balance of power in the Electoral College (unable to influence the overall result, these electors opted to cast their votes in favor of Virginia Senator Harry F. Byrd).

 1960 was the last US presidential election in which New York State had the highest population of any state in the United States.
-In November 1962, the state of California would overtake New York as the most populous state in the nation, thus ending New York's tenure of being the most populous state after 152 years.
-Decades later, New York State was also overtaken in the population totals by Texas in May 1994, and by Florida in July 2014, thus pushing New York down into the fourth most populous state in the nation today.
+In November 1962, the state of California would overtake New York as the most populous state in the nation, thus ending New York's tenure of being the most populous state after approximately 150 years.
+However, New York State still had more people who would cast votes in the 1964 presidential election compared to the number of people who would do so in California.

+Kennedy won the city of Syracuse, which had not supported a Democratic presidential nominee since 1944, while Kennedy cut deeply into the Republican majority in Onondaga County, where a 46.84% Republican majority in the county in 1956 was reduced to an 8.24% Republican majority in 1960.